Somya070/zomato-data-analysis/README.md

 3) What are the ratings that the majority of restaurants have received?

-4)Zomato has observed that most couples order most of their food online.
+4) Zomato has observed that most couples order most of their food online.
 What is their average spending on each order?

 5) Which mode (online or offline) has received the maximum rating?